eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

 HARQ Model
 ----------

 The test suite ``lte-harq`` includes two tests for evaluating the HARQ model and the related extension in the error model.
 The test consists on checking whether the amount of bytes received during the simulation corresponds to the expected ones according to the values of transport block and the HARQ dynamics.
-In detail, the test checks whether the throughput obtained after one HARQ retransmission is the expected one.
+In detail, the test checks whether the throughput obtained after one HARQ retransmission is the expeted one.
 For evaluating the expected throughput the expected TB delivering time has been evaluated according to the following formula:

 .. math::